TrueOsiris/docker-ptmagic/README.md

 # docker PT Magic
 Docker Container for the PTMagic plugin for profit trailer.

+## Prerequisites
+- A running profittrailer (I use the docker container rafffael/profit-trailer)
+- Full profittrailer folder accessibility via the docker volume /mnt/profittrailer
+- Set trading.logHistory = 9999 in ProfitTrailers application.properties

 ## Getting Started

 To upgrade from another setup (\*nix, win) copy the following files to the path mapped to /mnt/ptmagic:
 - nlog.config
 - settings.analyzer.json
 - settings.general.json
-- settings.secure.json
 - Monitor/appsettings.json to Monitor/appsettings.json
+- settings.secure.json (optional for Monitor password, if not added, it will create a new file & you will have to set the pass)

-The ProfitTrailer root should be mapped to /mnt/profittrailer
+The ProfitTrailer root folder has to be mapped to /mnt/profittrailer via a volume The PTMagic config files folder has to be mapped to /mnt/ptmagic

 ```bash
 docker run -d \